RainPlus-Team/PenguinPlayer/README.md

 Then just include the JavaScript file that you just downloaded inside your page!

 ### Advanced usage
-You can use it with a more complex way.
+You can use it in a more complex way.

 Initialize it with ```window.PPlayer.initialize(options: PenguinPlayerOptions)```.